iibarbari/slugify-ts/README.md

-# slugify
+# slugify-ts

-**slugify** is a customizable TypeScript function that transforms any string into a URL-friendly slug.
+slugify-ts is a customizable TypeScript function that transforms any string into a URL-friendly slug.
 It handles:

 - Removing unwanted characters.
 - Transliteration of Unicode characters (e.g., `ü`, `é`, `ñ`) into their closest ASCII equivalents (e.g., `ue`, `e`, `n`).